-UK naturalisation requirements are the eligibility criteria under section 6 of the British Nationality Act 1981 by which adult foreign nationals become British citizens.
-The 2026 framework requires applicants to be 18 or over, hold Indefinite Leave to Remain or settled status, satisfy continuous residence (5 years for general applicants under section 6(1), or 3 years for spouses and civil partners of British citizens under section 6(2)), meet absence limits (maximum 450 days over 5 years / 270 days over 3 years, and no more than 90 days in the final 12 months), be of good character, demonstrate B1 English proficiency (rising to B2 from 26 March 2027 under HC 1691), and pass the Life in the UK Test.
-The 8 April 2026 fee revision raised the adult naturalisation application fee from £1,605 to £1,709, with the citizenship ceremony fee remaining at £130 — total cost £1,839.
-Child registration as a British citizen was reduced from £1,214 to £1,000 following Project for the Registration of Children as British Citizens (PRCBC) litigation.
-Standard processing time is approximately 6 months with no priority service available.
+UK naturalisation requirements are the section 6 British Nationality Act 1981 criteria by which adult foreign nationals become British citizens.
+In 2026 applicants must be 18 or over, hold ILR or settled status, meet the residence requirement (5 years under section 6(1), or 3 years for spouses of British citizens under section 6(2)), stay within the absence limits, be of good character, demonstrate B1 English (B2 from 26 March 2027 under HC 1691), and pass the Life in the UK Test.
+The 8 April 2026 revision raised the adult fee to £1,709 — total £1,839 with ceremony.
+Child registration fell to £1,000 after PRCBC litigation.

 Source: British Nationality Act 1981, sections 6(1) and 6(2); Home Office Nationality Policy guidance; Home Office 8 April 2026 fees order; HC 1691 Statement of Changes (5 March 2026)

-The naturalisation framework has had material changes through 2025 and 2026.
-The 10 February 2025 good character policy update introduced a near-blanket bar on naturalisation for applicants who entered the UK irregularly (small boats, hidden in vehicles) — even where the irregular entry occurred many years before the application.
-The 8 April 2026 fee revision raised the adult naturalisation fee to £1,709 (+£104) and the total cost including ceremony to £1,839.
-Critically, the child registration fee fell from £1,214 to £1,000 (−£214) following PRCBC litigation that successfully challenged the prior fee level on rationality grounds.
-Looking ahead, HC 1691 (5 March 2026) raises the English language requirement from B1 to B2 for ILR and citizenship applications submitted on or after 26 March 2027 — affecting any applicant whose ILR or naturalisation eligibility ripens close to or after that date.
-Citizenship processing remains approximately 6 months with no priority service available.
+The framework changed materially through 2025–2026.
+The 10 February 2025 good character update introduced a near-blanket bar on naturalisation for applicants who entered the UK irregularly (small boats, hidden in vehicles), even where entry occurred years earlier.
+The 8 April 2026 revision raised the adult fee to £1,709, total £1,839 with ceremony.
+Critically, the child registration fee fell £1,214 to £1,000 after PRCBC litigation.
+Looking ahead, HC 1691 raises the English requirement from B1 to B2 for applications submitted on or after 26 March 2027.
+Processing remains around 6 months.

 UK Naturalisation Requirements 2026 — Becoming a British Citizen by Naturalisation

 Naturalisation is the principal route by which adult foreign nationals acquire British citizenship after settled status.
-The framework sits under section 6 of the British Nationality Act 1981, with the detailed eligibility criteria in Schedule 1.
-The Home Office Nationality Caseworking Directorate administers naturalisation applications, with the Home Secretary's discretion the final step — meeting the minimum requirements does not automatically guarantee citizenship will be granted.
-Most successful applicants progress through a structured pathway: arrive in the UK on a qualifying visa, hold that status for the required period (typically 5 years), apply for and obtain Indefinite Leave to Remain (ILR), then wait 12 months (or apply immediately under the spouse route) before submitting the naturalisation application on Form AN.
-The full settlement-to-citizenship journey typically takes 6 to 7 years for general applicants and 5 years for spouses of British citizens.
+It sits under section 6 of the British Nationality Act 1981, with detailed criteria in Schedule 1, administered by the Home Office Nationality Caseworking Directorate.
+The Home Secretary's discretion is the final step — meeting the minimum requirements does not guarantee a grant.
+Most applicants arrive on a qualifying visa, hold it for the required period (typically 5 years), obtain Indefinite Leave to Remain, then wait 12 months (or apply immediately under the spouse route) before submitting Form AN.
+The journey typically takes 6 to 7 years generally, 5 years for spouses.

 What is Naturalisation?
 British Citizenship Pathway Explained